 As we mourn the loss of Margot, we also celebrate the profound impact she has had on our lives and the lives of so many others.
 Her legacy of love, compassion, and service will continue to live on in the hearts of those she has touched, and her memory will forever be a source of comfort and strength.

-This holiday season we will share more about Marot’s influence and her impact for other patients and their families using the services of Hospice Georgian Triangle.
+This holiday season we will share more about Margot’s influence and her impact for other patients and their families using the services of Hospice Georgian Triangle.